meaningful-ooo/docker-fish/README.md

 ### Testing fish packages

 You can use these images to run [Fishtape](https://github.com/jorgebucaran/fishtape) tests on multiple fish versions.
-Check out [fish-package template repo](https://github.com/andreiborisov/fish-package) for the full example on how to do that.
+Check out [fish-plugin template repo](https://github.com/andreiborisov/fish-plugin) for the full example on how to do that.

 ## Supported fish versions